Fluctuation analysis for particle-based stochastic reaction-diffusion models: Previous Results and Assumptions for the Mean Field Limit

 for any $\vec{x}\in \mathbb{X}^{(\ell)}$, $1\leq \ell \leq L$. \end{assumption} Recall that $|\vec{\alpha}^{(\ell)}|$ represents the number of reactant particles needed for the $\ell$-th reaction.
 As we assume $\abs{\vec{\alpha}}^{\ell} \leq 2$, we obtain three scalings for the three allowable reaction orders: \begin{itemize} \item $|\vec{\alpha}^{(\ell)}| = 0$ corresponds to a pure birth reaction.
 By Assumption \ref{Assume:rescaling}, the scaling is $\gamma$; i.e. a larger system size implies more births.
 In a well-mixed model this would imply that as $\gamma$ and the initial number of molecules are increased, we maintain a fixed rate \emph{with units of molar concentration per time} for the birth reaction to occur. \item $|\vec{\alpha}^{(\ell)}| = 1$ corresponds to a unimolecular reaction.
 By Assumption \ref{Assume:rescaling}, there's no rescaling as it's linear.
 We assume the rates of first order reactions are internal processes to particles, and as such independent of the system size. \item $|\vec{\alpha}^{(\ell)}| = 2$ corresponds to a bimolecular reaction.
 By Assumption \ref{Assume:rescaling}, the scaling of reaction kernel is $\gamma^{-1}$.
 As the system size increases it is harder for two \emph{individual} reactant particles to encounter each other and react. \end{itemize} See~\cite{IMS:2022} for a more detailed discussion on how such scalings could arise.

-Finally, we made two assumptions on the molar concentration fields, $\mu^j_t$, in~\cite{IMS:2022}, requiring boundedness of the amount of particles in the system and convergence of the initial conditions in the large-population limit. \begin{assumption} We assume that the total (molar) population concentration satisfies $\sum_{j = 1}^J \la 1, \mu_t^{{\vec{\zeta}}, j} \ra \leq C(\mu)$ for all $t<\infty$, i.e. are uniformly bounded in time by some constant $C(\mu)$.
-In the remainder we abuse notation and also denote generic constants that depend on this bound by $C(\mu)$. \end{assumption} \begin{assumption} We assume that the initial distribution $\mu_0^{{\vec{\zeta}}, j}\to \xi_0^j$ weakly as $\vec{\zeta}\to 0$, where $\xi_0^j$ is a compactly supported measure, for all $1\leq j\leq J$. \end{assumption}
+Finally, we made two assumptions on the molar concentration fields, $\mu^j_t$, in~\cite{IMS:2022}, requiring boundedness of the amount of particles in the system and convergence of the initial conditions in the large-population limit. \begin{assumption} for all $t<\infty$ We assume that the total (molar) population concentration satisfies $\sum_{j = 1}^J \la 1, \mu_t^{{\vec{\zeta}}, j} \ra \leq C_{\circ} < \infty$ for all $t<\infty$, i.e. are uniformly bounded in time by some deterministic constant $C_{\circ}$.
+In the remainder we abuse notation and also denote generic constants that depend on this bound by $C_{\circ}$. \end{assumption} \begin{assumption} We assume that the initial distribution $\mu_0^{{\vec{\zeta}}, j}\to \xi_0^j$ weakly as $\vec{\zeta}\to 0$, where $\xi_0^j$ is a compactly supported measure with finite mass, for all $1\leq j\leq J$. \end{assumption}